 I can also say from experience that it is completely worth it and it (literally) pays off.
 I would do it all over again.

 If you just started your scholarship search, this is a great place to start.
 I’ll break down what you need to know to be successful in your scholarship journey.
 After reading this article, if you are still nervous about this whole scholarship thing then please do not hesitate to reach out to me!
 Scholarships are definitely my thing so consider me a resource!

-Yes it seriously is the equivalent of 3 FULL TIME JOBS
+Yes it seriously is the equivalent of 3 FULL-TIME JOBS

-A full time job is 40 hours a week.
+A full-time job is 40 hours a week.
 It will take 120+ hours of work on a weekly basis to see the results you want.
 You need to be committed to making scholarships your lifestyle.
 (Note: not “part” of your lifestyle.
 It needs TO BE your lifestyle.)
 Finding and applying for scholarships should become obsessive.
 Make it your mission in life to know everything and anything that has to do with the scholarship world.

 Focus on what you are good at

-Once you begin to explore the scholarship world, you’ll begin to realize that there is a scholarship for everything under the sun.
+Once you begin to explore the scholarship world, you’ll realize that there is a scholarship for everything under the sun.
 The variety is amazing, but also distracting.
 Just because there is a scholarship for everything does not mean you should dedicate your precious time to applying for each and every scholarship you find.

 For example, I only apply for scholarships that are academic or essay based.
 I have very strong writing skills and my grades have always been excellent.
-Those were the type of scholarships I would be most likely to win.
+Those were the type of scholarships I would most likely win.

-There were other types of scholarships that required creative writing samples, creative video submission, art pieces, woodwork and other elaborate works that required a level of skill that did not come naturally to me.
+There were other types of scholarships that required creative writing samples, creative video submissions, art pieces, woodwork and other elaborate works that required a level of skill that did not come naturally to me.
 I completely ignored those scholarships and focused on what I was good at: academics and essays.
 (It paid off.)